Skip to main content

 Impermanent loss on LP withdrawal

 You add 1 ETH and 2,000 USDC to a Uniswap pool.
-When you withdraw, you receive 0.8 ETH and 2,400 USDC — the pool rebalanced.
+When you withdraw, you receive 0.8 ETH and 2,400 USDC, because the pool rebalanced.
 If the total GBP value of what you received is less than your cost basis (including gas), you have a capital loss.
 Each leg of the LP position needs to be priced separately at the time of withdrawal.
-Most tools get this wrong by treating it as a single-asset disposal.
+Treating the whole withdrawal as one single-asset disposal gives the wrong result.

 Failed protocols and stuck tokens